spencertipping/ni/doc/ni_by_example_1.md

 ### `F_, FM, FR n, FT n`: Explicit field access

-`ni` does not tab-split an input line of data by default; to access the columns of your data, you can use `F_` allows you to work with your data as an array; to generate the array, `ni` tab-splits your data, a
+`ni` does not tab-split an input line of data by default; to access the columns of your data, you can use `F_`. `F_` is a function that takes no arguments, splits a line from the stream on tabs, and returns the values as an array.

 ```bash